by Dr. Lawrence Wilson

 Other, less important problems are the inconvenience and sometimes weakness associated with giving blood every few months.

-Nutritional balancing.
+The development method.
 This healing method will remove iron from the body without the need for blood transfusions.
 It also has the advantage of replenishing many nutrients, rather than depleting nutrients, as occurs with giving blood or phlebotomy.